ypdu/ypdu.github.io/index.md

 I am a postdoctoral researcher at Saarland University, as a part of [Saarland Informatics Campus (SIC)](https://saarland-informatics-campus.de/en/), advised by [Prof. Alexander Koller](https://www.coli.uni-saarland.de/~koller/).
-I work on NLP and ML, and I am now interested in the interpretability, especially the **[attribution](https://attrib-workshop.cc/)** of language models, with a focus on reasoning tasks.
+I work on NLP and ML,
+with a current focus on understanding and steering LLM reasoning, particularly through interpretability (esp. attribution](https://attrib-workshop.cc/)).
 I believe this is a key to building safe and reliable AI systems.

 I recently finished my PhD at Utrecht University,